xendit/kompare/README.md

 2. save comparison to file.
 3. Compare file to target again.
 3. Service specific particulars to compare; e.g.: when a type of object can have multiple ways of defining structure and we need to check some of those that are not always present.
 4. Customize filters for what to compare within a specific type of object.
+5. Code Tests (unit testing).
+6. run the cluster comparison as a test suite.